 Hershey’s Miniatures work really well, notes Mayhew.
 She’s also found that Kit Kat and Twix bars make really excellent stirrers for the hot chocolate.
 (There’s that mother of invention again.)
 While Mom Mayhew is partial to peppermint patties in her mug, her kids are a little less discerning.
 “My son would put everything in there and it would be a disgusting mess,” she adds, with an audible grimace.
 Though it doesn’t sound so terrible to us, actually.
 Anyone else wishing they were a kid again?–Renee Schettler Rossi

 LC Better Than Christmas Morning Note

 Never was there a better morning than the one after All Hallow’s Eve, provided you have a mom like Mayhew.
-Were we to indulge in this potation—hypothetically speaking, of course—which candy would we dunk in our moo juice?
+Talk about a ridiculously indulgent way to get kids to drink their milk!
+Were we grown-ups also to indulge in this potation—hypothetically speaking, of course—which candy would we dunk in our moo juice?
 Depends on our Halloween haul, natch.
-But what we’re seeing in our crystal ball–well, actually, the shiny bottom of our large saucepan, but close enough–is a gooey, nougaty, satisfying Snickers-flavored Witches’ Brew.
-We’re actually getting just a little giddy just thinking about it.
-Although with all the excitement, don’t forget that if you’ll be sharing your mug o’treats with wee ones, just to be safe, strain your Baby Witches’ Brew before letting anyone take a sip, just to stave off any unpleasant surprises.
-Whatever you do, just don’t joke around as to the whereabouts of your tykes’ loot, as Jimmy Kimmel found out the hard way last year….
+But what we’re seeing in our crystal ball–well, actually, the shiny bottom of our large saucepan, but close enough–is a gooey, nougaty, satisfying Snickers-flavored Witch’s Brew.
+We’re actually getting a little giddy just thinking about it, although don’t forget that if you’ll be sharing your mug o’ witch’s potion with your wee ones, strain your baby’s brew before letting anyone take a sip, just to be safe and stave off any unpleasant surprises.
+And whatever you do, don’t joke around as to the whereabouts of your tykes’ loot, something parents who are fans of Jimmy Kimmel found out the hard way.

 Witch's Brew Hot Chocolate Recipe